Table of Contents

 This is an easy way to prevent leftover wax from gunking up your device.
 When you’re done taking a hit, hold the power button and make the coil reach a dull red for half a minute.
 The heat will burn out any additional wax that’s still in the chamber waiting to clog the vents later.

-The easiest way to clean your atomizer is usually the stuff you can do after every use.
+The easiest way how to clean atomizers is usually the stuff you can do after every use.
 And this one’s a tried and true trick in keeping that excess wax off the grid.

 How Do I know when to clean the atomizer?